ayushnighoskar/Todo-List-React/README.md

 # Todo-List-React

 The Todo List App is a web-based application that allows users to keep track of their daily tasks and manage them in an organized manner.
 This app is built using React JS, a popular JavaScript library for building user interfaces.
-The app provides users with an easy-to-use interface that enables users to add new tasks,update existing ones and delete tasks.
+The app provides users with an easy-to-use interface that enables users to add new tasks,update existing ones and delete tasks..

 ## Tech-Stack-